We collect actions for frontier Al labs to avert extreme risks from AI, then evaluate particular labs accordingly.

 Accountability

-• Publish regular updates on risk assessments: 17%.
-Once the Preparedness Framework is implemented, there will be a monthly internal report and a public scorecard with very high-level results.
+• Publish regular updates on risk assessments: 50%.
+There is supposedly a monthly internal report.
+There is a public scorecard with very high-level results.
+OpenAI generally publishes system cards alongside major model releases.

 • Have good processes for revising policies: 43%.
 The OpenAI board reviews and can veto changes.